wix-incubator/wix-restaurants-java-sdk/README.md

 The Wix Restaurants API is exposed as a standard web service that communicates JSON over HTTPS.
 This Java library acts as the reference client implementation and implicitly defines all API objects and methods.

+## Usage
+See [wix-restaurants-java-examples](https://github.com/wix/wix-restaurants-java-sdk/tree/master/wix-restaurants-java-examples) for common use cases:
+* Search for restaurants by location
+* Retrieve and display a restaurant's menu
+* Submit an order (takeout or delivery) to a restaurant

 ## Installation
 ### Maven users